w3c/wai-arrm/content/wcag-sc.md

 github:
   repository: w3c/wai-arrm
-  path: content/wcag-sc.md    # Add the language shortcode to the middle of the filename, for example: content/wcag-sc.fr.md
+  path: content/table.md    # Add the language shortcode to the middle of the filename, for example: content/index.fr.md
-permalink: /planning/arrm/wcag-sc/  # Add the language shortcode to the end, with no slash at end, for example: /planning/arrm/wcag-sc/fr
+permalink: /planning/arrm/wcag-sc/  # Add the language shortcode to the end, with no slash at end, for example: /planning/arrm/fr

-# NEW: 3 navigation lines below are only needed for multi-page resources where you have previous and next at the bottom.
-If so, un-comment them; otherwise delete these lines.
-# navigation:
-  # previous: /path/to/previous/file/
-  # next: /path/to/next/file/

 ref: /planning/arrm/wcag-sc/    # Translators, do not change this
 # changelog: /@@/changelog/